 Chocolate Base

-Place one of the cake layers on a separate piece of parchment paper, on the serving plate.
+Place one of the cake layers on a separate piece of parchment paper, on the serving plate or cookie sheet.

 Put it in the fridge to set for 5-10 minutes, until it is hard.